-"Tampering" means remove or make inoperable any system or device used to control emissions from a motor vehicle engine.
+"Tampering" means adding, removing or making inoperable any system or device used to control emissions from a motor vehicle engine.

 "Unsafe condition" means a vehicle which presents an immediate safety hazard.

 "Vehicle" means every device in, upon or by which any person or property is or may be transported or drawn upon a public highway, excepting devices moved by human power or used exclusively upon stationary rails or tracks and excepting off-highway vehicles.